In this vignette, we demonstrate how complex structural types in Presto can be translated into R types (e.g., vectors, list, and tibbles).

 Complex types refer to structural

-types including ARRAY
+types including ARRAY, MAP and

-.
+ROW.
 Those data types are basically containers to hold

 other data types (hence complex).